-I received this book for free from Publisher in exchange for an honest review.
+I received this book for free from Publisher for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.Snow Angels, Secrets and Christmas Cake by Sue Watson

 Published by Bookouture on Oct.
 17, 2014

 Genres: Chick Lit, Contemporary, Fiction, Humor, Women's, World or cultural